Achyles/Machine_Learning_Product_Project/README.md

 #### What we have done so far:

-1. Data mining from Culpa and CU directory
+1. Data mining from CULPA and CU directory
 2. Building word embedding model
 3. Implementing model training services for course and professor rating
 4. Implementing course evaluation service based on trained models
-5. Building REST api for services with tornado
+5. Building REST API for services with tornado

 #### First Iteration: